-This post lists top things to do during the month of January in Boston as well as things to do at night, free activities and family-friendly events.
+This post lists the top things to do during the month of January in Boston, as well as things to do at night, free activities, and family-friendly events.

 This section covers our top ten list for January.
 When possible, we’ve noted activities that are great after dark, free, or kid-friendly.